 5 Minutes: Master the Difference between Pedir and Perguntar in Portuguese

 Melanie is a hypothetical student.
 She’s an accomplished student — an hour-long conversation about politics in Portuguese is a cinch.
-But even now, after one year studying Portuguese, she still doesn’t know the difference between “perguntar” and “pedir” in Portuguese.
+But even now, after one year of studying Portuguese, she still doesn’t know the difference between “perguntar” and “pedir” in Portuguese.

 Actually, she does know.
 It’s like “ask a question” and “ask for something,” respectively.
 Sounds easy.
 But… hey.
 It’s not that easy.